 Ask questions to determine if they are a real person.

-Sometimes, the “person” you are communicating with could be a “bot”, which will send automated and generic message to you, without any understanding of you.
+Sometimes, the “person” you are communicating with could be a “bot”, which will send an automated and generic message to you, without any understanding of you.
 Ask questions like, “What did you like about my profile?”
 Online scam artists don’t want to read your profile.
 They just want your money.

 Be on the lookout for hard luck or hardship stories.

-Internet con artist usually have some kind of hardship, such as: trying to raise money for a sick family member; they are stuck in a foreign place and don’t have the money to get home; they don’t have enough money to pay their bills.
+Internet con artists usually have some kind of hardship, such as: trying to raise money for a sick family member; they are stuck in a foreign place and don’t have the money to get home; they don’t have enough money to pay their bills.

 Watch out for requests for money transfers.

 Beware of requests for quick money transfers with online apps like PayPal, CashApp, Venmo and others.
+Never pay an upfront deposit for something you are purchasing online.

 Be suspicious of those who fall in love too quickly.